"Schooltree's epic rock opera is defiantly, fantastically ambitious." —NPR

 From siren song of doom to shredding anthem of the righteous, Schooltree is art rock built for an amphitheater.
 Their second studio release and multimedia epic Heterotopia is a "fantastically, defiantly ambitious" (NPR) rock opera double album, fusing the research of classical music and literature with high-voltage pop songwriting in an absorbing, allegorical story.

-Morphing vocals crystallize characters, bombastic drums thump odd-time grooves under melodic moog hooks, lush string sections and stacked guitar choirs move in a thick wall of sound.
+Morphing vocals crystallize characters, bombastic drums thump odd-time grooves under melodic moog hooks, lush string sections and stacked guitar choirs move in a thick sonic wall.
 A dark call from the bottom of a river beckons you to leap, while a glitching angel's voice stutters in and out of spacetime to guide you to salvation.
 This is the music of dream and nightmare — a prism of sound shining through a crack in the sidewalk from another world.

-Led by "determined frontwoman" (WBUR) and artist/producer with a "singular view on all things musical" (Fireworks Magazine) Lainey Schooltree, the grant-awarded 5-piece band charts a stubbornly individualistic path in the era of the algorithm-driven pop single with this effort, including an immersive multi-sensory show and illustrated book being released this fall.
+Led by "determined frontwoman" (WBUR) and artist/producer with a "singular view on all things musical" (Fireworks Magazine) Lainey Schooltree, the grant-awarded 5-piece band charts a stubbornly individualistic path in the era of the algorithm-driven pop single with this effort, including an immersive multi-sensory show and illustrated book.

 "The record is a kaleidoscopic, hero’s-journey-to-the-underworld-type tale a la Dante’s Inferno," writes Emily Cassel for Scout Magazine.
 "Lainey Schooltree spent years putting together a 100-minute double album telling the tale of Suzi, a dreamer and underachiever who loses her body and has to take a trip through the collective unconscious to retrieve it.
 Yup, it’s wild — think less 'Hair,' more Genesis’ 'The Lamb Lies Down on Broadway,' " Herald writer Jed Gottlieb says.

-Heterotopia's world premiere played to a sold out house on March 31 at OBERON, the American Repertory Theater's stage in Cambridge, MA.
+Heterotopia's world premiere played to a sold out house on March 31, 2017 at OBERON, the American Repertory Theater's stage in Cambridge, MA.
 Awarded a Live Arts Boston grant from The Boston Foundation, the multimedia performance took audiences inside a 3D interactive light sculpture video installation by Sam Okerstrom-Lang (Samo), a Boston-based new-media interdisciplinary digital artist and designer.
-On September 29, 2017, Heterotopia will be performed in full again at OBERON for the release of the companion book to the album: a fully illustrated libretto with scenes from the story, character portraits, plot synopsis and lyrics.
+The following fall, Schooltree released the companion book to the album — a fully illustrated libretto with scenes from the story, character portraits, plot synopsis and lyrics — with an encore performance.

 After their internationally acclaimed studio debut Rise, Lainey set out to create a modern rock opera rooted in the classics of the genre while also reaching for a depth of thematic development characteristic of classical music and literature.
 Four years in the making, the result is a story and a world the listener can step inside and become part of; an original urban folktale written in the format of a three-act screenplay, with carefully woven mythos rich in symbolism and imagery, researched and developed as a story that could stand on its own.